scikit-build/scikit-build-core/README.md

 Some known missing features that will be developed soon:

 - No editable mode support
-- Dedicated entrypoints are planned for projects wanting to support discovery
 - No support for other targets besides install
 - Wheels are not fully reproducible yet